jorik041/moneybuster/README.md

 What's different from other shared budget managers ?

-You can keep your project local or make it synchronize with an IHateMoney instance.
+You can keep your project local or make it synchronize with an IHateMoney or Nextcloud Payback instance.
 This means you can choose where your data is going and preserve your privacy.

 ## Features